Taxi business plan for starting your own business

 2.4 Business Target

-The main goal of our taxi service business is that in the next three years, we will be the well-liked transportation company in the San Francisco Metro Area by continuously evaluating, monitoring, and following up on customer call-ins.
+The main goal of our taxi service business is to become the most-liked transportation company in the San Francisco Metro Area within three years.
+We aim at doing so by continuously evaluating, monitoring, and following up on customer call-ins.

 Company Summary